20 Inexpensive Sales Incentive Prize Ideas that Work

 A simple but highly effective reward.
 Allow the winner to leave the office to go and watch a movie.
 Announce it to the team and watch the winner disappear out of the door for a few hours of well-earned relaxation.
 Everyone left behind will be wishing they had pushed that little bit harder.

-17. Have senior company leader present an engraved award at company meeting:
+17. Have a senior company leader present an engraved award at company meeting:

 18. Signed greeting card with lottery tickets inside: